evetsso/calgarygo/posts/2019-calgary-spring-go-tournament.md

 This tournament will use [Chinese rules](https://senseis.xmp.net/?ChineseRules).
 Time controls, divisions and format will be based on registrations but the goal is to have 5-7 rounds and for everyone to play in every round.
 Priority will also be given to pairing local players with those from outside Calgary.
 If necessary a handicap will be instituted in the lowest division to ensure challenging games for all.

+Registrations will begin Saturday June 15th at 9:00AM with the first round scheduled to start at 10:00AM.

+Space is limited so registrations will be accepted on a first come, first serve basis with priority given to players travelling from out of town.
+Please come by early to secure your spot!

-We aim to start late on Saturday and finish early on Sunday to facilitate players coming from out of town.
-An exact schedule will be announced once we have an idea who will be attending.
+The aim is to finish early on Sunday to facilitate players coming from out of town.

 Snacks/drinks will be available but lunch will not be provided.
 Players are free to bring their own lunch or buy from nearby shops/restaurants.
 Free street parking is available within walking distance.